 Breakfast or dinner.
 Hot or cold.
 Just plain, or with a salad.
-Tortilla espanola, or Spanish tortilla, is that one dish that works in all cases.
-And if you survey your fridge and pantry, I’ll bet you already have the ingredients to make it!
+Tortilla espanola–Spanish tortilla, or Spanish Omelet–is that one dish that works in all cases.

 If you’re not familiar, Spanish tortilla is a simple dish of four main ingredients: eggs, potatoes, quality olive oil, and onions.

-But, the main work is in gently cooking the potatoes and onions in quality extra virgin olive oil.
+2. But, the main work in this Spanish omelet is in gently cooking the potatoes and onions in quality extra virgin olive oil.
 Plenty of olive oil actually; at least one cup of it.
 I used Private Reserve olive oil.
 As the potatoes and onions cook low and slow in the oil, the EVOO imparts great flavor and turns them velvety and luscious.

 What to Serve with Spanish Tortilla

 Spanish tortilla is often served as tapas in Spain along with other nibbles and drinks.
 But it makes an equally satisfying brunch or even dinner next to a simple salad.
 You’ll see, I mixed a simple spinach and arugula salad; this peppery salad is the perfect complement to the velvety Spanish tortilla.
 If you need a bigger salad, try fattoush or this Mediterranean chickpea salad.

 I love that Spanish tortilla can be served hot, warm, or at room temperature.
 It’s the perfect make-ahead for a special brunch!